-(b) Demand Response Resources – Qualifying megawatts for Demand Response Resources supplying Forward Reserve are calculated separately on an hourly basis for Demand Response Resources that have not been dispatched and Demand Response Resources that have been dispatched as follows:
+(b) Demand Response Resources and Demand Response Distributed Energy Resource Aggregations – Qualifying megawatts for Demand Response Resources or Demand Response Distributed Energy Resource Aggregations supplying Forward Reserve are calculated separately on an hourly basis for Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that have not been dispatched and Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that have been dispatched as follows:

 Qualifying megawatts for a Demand Response Resource that has not been dispatched: is the amount of capability equal to or below the Maximum Reduction for the Demand Response Resource offered at or above the Forward Reserve Threshold Price.
 The Demand Response Resource must satisfy this requirement in the Real-Time Energy Market.
 In the case of Demand Response Resources that have not been dispatched, the calculation for Forward Reserve Qualifying Megawatts shall include both the Demand Reduction Offer price and a pro-rated amount of the Interruption Cost as defined below.

+Qualifying megawatts for a Demand Response Distributed Energy Resource Aggregation that has not been dispatched: is the amount of capability equal to or below the Maximum Deviation for the Demand Response Distributed Energy Resource Aggregation offered at or above the Forward Reserve Threshold Price.
+The Demand Response Distributed Energy Resource Aggregation must satisfy this requirement in the Real-Time Energy Market.
+In the case of Demand Response Distributed Energy Resource Aggregations that have not been dispatched, the calculation for Forward Reserve Qualifying Megawatts shall include both the Baseline Deviation Offer price and a pro-rated amount of the Deviation Cost as defined below.

-A Demand Response Resource that has not been dispatched must offer its capability so that the following holds:
+A Demand Response Resource or a Demand Response Distributed Energy Resource Aggregation that has not been dispatched must offer its capability so that the following holds:

-Interruption CostMaxRed + Energy Offer i ≥Forward Reserve Threshold Price
+Interruption Cost or Deviation CostMaxRed or MaxDev + Energy Offer i ≥Forward Reserve Threshold Price

 where:

 Interruption Cost = Interruption Cost.

+Deviation Cost =Deviation Cost

-EnergyOfferi = Demand Reduction Offer price for
+EnergyOfferi = Demand Reduction Offer or Baseline Deviation price for

 Energy offer block i.

 Max Red = Maximum Reduction x 1 hour.

+MaxDev = Maximum Deviation x 1 hour.

 Qualifying megawatts for a Demand Response Resource which has been dispatched: is the capability that is less than or equal to the Maximum Reduction and greater than the Minimum Reduction that is offered at or above the applicable Forward Reserve Threshold Price for the Demand Response Resource.
 The Demand Response Resource must satisfy this requirement in the Real-Time Energy Market.
 For a Demand Response Resource which has been dispatched, has been assigned to meet a Forward Reserve Obligation, has not cleared in the Day-Ahead Energy Market, and is operating in a delivery hour as the result of an ISO commitment for local second contingency protection, the qualifying megawatts shall be zero.

+Qualifying megawatts for a Demand Response Distributed Energy Resource Aggregation which has been dispatched: is the capability that is less than or equal to the Maximum Deviation and greater than the Minimum Deviation that is offered at or above the applicable Forward Reserve Threshold Price for the Demand Response Distributed Energy Resource Aggregation.
+The Demand Response Distributed Energy Resource Aggregation must satisfy this requirement in the Real-Time Energy Market.
+For a Demand Response Distributed Energy Resource Aggregation which has been dispatched, has been assigned to meet a Forward Reserve Obligation, has not cleared in the Day-Ahead Energy Market, and is operating in a delivery hour as the result of an ISO commitment for local second contingency protection, the qualifying megawatts shall be zero.

 III.9.6.5 Delivery Accounting.